Greg Reed

 Greg Reed (born June 5, 1965) is an American politician.
 He served as a Republican member of the Alabama Senate, representing the 5th District between 2010 and 2024.
 He defeated Democrat Brett Wadsworth in the 2010 midterm elections to replace Charles Bishop in the 5th District.
-Senator Reed served as the Alabama State Senate's president pro tempore from 2021 until he stepped down in November of 2024 to join Governor Kay Ivey’s administration as Senior Advisor to Workforce Transformation.
+Senator Reed served as the Alabama State Senate's president pro tempore from 2021 until he stepped down in November 2024 to join Governor Kay Ivey’s administration as Senior Advisor to Workforce Transformation.

 Early political activities

 In 2010, Greg Reed was elected to the Alabama State Senate as a first time candidate.
 He was re-elected in 2014 without opposition, and during the next legislative session was elected by his fellow Republican Senate members to serve as Majority Leader of the Alabama Senate.
 At the start of the 2021 legislative session, the entire Alabama Senate unanimously elected Reed to serve as the new President Pro Tempore.